 The child of a librarian and a teacher, I’ve had a love of the written word for longer than I can remember.
-Never bound by one genre in my reading, I found it impossible to restrict myself to one genre when writing.
-If I feel like a story needs to be told, I tell it in the best way I can, whether it’s fantasy or historical or literary.
-The only thread that connects those stories is the women at the heart of them: strong yet vulnerable, outsiders searching for their own place in the world.
+Never bound by one genre in my reading, I find it impossible to restrict myself to one genre when writing.
+If I feel like a story needs to be told, I tell it in the best way I can, whether it’s fantasy or historical or literary, or even a combination.
+The only thread that connects those stories is the women at the heart of them: strong yet vulnerable, outsiders searching for their place in the world.

-My current work-in-progress, a fantasy novel tentatively titled The Wild Daughter, tells the story of a young peasant woman named Rianna who awakens from a deathlike slumber claiming she is the reincarnation of enigmatic southern ruler Lady Sable Eistantsor–and Mian, the goddess she carried within her.
-When the Holy Council learns of her existence, it orders her brought before it.
-Initially captivated by the idea that they might be witnessing a miracle, the Council members quickly become alarmed by Rianna’s assertions about the gods–assertions that throw their entire understanding of the universe into question.
-After an exorcism fails to stop her from saying she’s Sable, the Council places her on trial to prove that she is not.
-She is ordered to give a full account of everything she “remembers” from what she claims is her previous life.
+Six months ago Sable, Lady Eistantsor—and the goddess she carried within her—died on the sacred island of Sorsha Tiev during the New Year’s ritual.
+Now, a young peasant woman has awoken from a deathlike sleep claiming to be the lady reincarnated.
+When the Holy Council learns of her claim, it orders her brought before it.
+The Council members become alarmed by her assertions about the gods, which throw their understanding of the universe into question.
+When she refuses to recant, the gods order that she be put on trial.
+She must recount everything she “remembers” from her life as Sable.
 Witnesses who knew Sable will then be brought in to testify.
-If their testimony does not match Rianna’s, proving that she is not Sable, the Council will ask her to recant both her claim and her statements about the gods.
-If she refuses, she risks being found guilty of heresy.
-The penalty?
-Death.
+If their testimony does not match hers, proving that she is not Sable, the Council will ask her to recant both her claim and her statements about the gods.
+If she refuses, she will be put to death as a heretic.

-And now my sister, Susan Simonds is a published poet!
-In 2013 her poem “Old Dixie Down” was published by Blue Ridge Literary Prose and her poem “Rebel” was published by Vine Leaves Literary Journal and included in their Best of anthology for 2013.
-Congrats!
+My sister, Susan Simonds, is also a novelist, as well as a published poet.
+Her poem “Old Dixie Down” was published by Blue Ridge Literary Prose and her poem “Rebel” was published by Vine Leaves Literary Journal and included in their Best of anthology for 2013.